Pygmy Goat Percentage in Australia Explained

 One of the first things new enthusiasts to the Pygmy Goat breed will come across when they get involved with the breed is the Pygmy Goat genetic percentage on the animal’s registration certificate.
 Most people will naturally assume that any animal labelled a Pygmy Goat is in fact a 100% Full Blood Pygmy Goat, but that is rarely the case at all.

-Every other registered animal has a varying percentage of Pygmy Goat genetics in them, in most cases the remaining genetics come from the Australian Miniature Goat breed, although some individual animals may also have Anglo Nubian and Nigerian Dwarf ancestry.
-(To complicate things a bit further, an individual animal may have a different percentage assigned to it if it is registered in different Associations due to different ways of calculating Pygmy Goat percentage, but that is something I talk about in a different post Pygmy Goat Breed Associations in Australia).
+Every other animal registered as a Pygmy Goat has a varying percentage of Pygmy Goat genetics in them.
+If an animal has less than 50% Pygmy genetics, it is known as a Crossbred.
+In most cases the remaining genetics come from the Australian Miniature Goat breed, although some individual animals also have Anglo Nubian, Angora and Nigerian Dwarf ancestry.
+To complicate things a bit further, an individual animal may have a different percentage assigned to it if it is registered in different Associations due to different ways of calculating Pygmy Goat percentage, but that is something I talk about in a different post Pygmy Goat Breed Associations in Australia.

 In theory, the higher percentage Pygmy Goat genetics, the closer the animal should look to the ideal Breed Standard.
-Due to the other genetics in its make-up this is not always the case and there are many lower percentage animals that more closely fit the Pygmy Goat Breed Standard than high % animals.
+Due to the other genetics in its make-up this is not always the case and there are many lower percentage animals that more closely fit the Pygmy Goat Breed Standard than high % animals, especially in older animals.

-This is why you will often hear Pygmy Goat breeders say that breeding stock type is far more important than percentage at this point in the development of the breed in Australia.
+This is why you will often hear Pygmy Goat breeders say that breeding stock TYPE (what they look like) is more important than percentage at this point in the development of the breed in Australia.
+Of course nothing is ever black and white, so its important to keep in mind, that a 50% Pygmy Goat of correct type still has half its genetics as non-Pygmy that may result in its offspring throwing back to a non-Pygmy type.

-That is often a huge relief to new enthusiasts, especially considering the price tag for Pygmy Goats is based on percentage + type with 100% Full Blood animals in the $8,000 to $15,000 price bracket.
+That is often a huge relief to new enthusiasts, especially considering the price tag for Pygmy Goats is based on percentage, conformation and type with 100% Full Blood animals in the $8,000 to $15,000 price bracket.

-The *genetic recovery program here in Australia for Pygmy Goats is actually more a genetic development program that follows a unique path quite different to other livestock breeds people might be familiar.
-This certainly has its downfalls (number of generations to breed up to Purebred status, lack of conformity to the ideal Breed Standard over more generations etc) but it is one that allows enthusiasts to get involved at a much lower cost than for other imported breeds, so there are some benefits.
+The *genetic recovery program here in Australia for Pygmy Goats is actually more a genetic development program that follows a unique path quite different to other livestock breeds people might be familiar with.
+This certainly has its downfalls (number of generations to breed up to Purebred status, lack of conformity to the ideal Breed Standard over more generations etc) but it is one that has allowed enthusiasts to get involved at a lower cost than for other imported breeds, so there are some benefits.

 A Different Approach to the ‘Breed Up’ Method